cometbft/cometbft/docs/architecture/adr-107-e2e-abci++.md

 call, but a specific test would need to be written to check whether it happens in the right moment.

 The `gogll` library receives the file with the grammar as input, and it generates the corresponding parser and lexer.
-Specifically, we need to run
-`gogll pkg/grammar/abci_grammar.md` from `test/e2e/` directory.
+The actual command is integrated into `test/e2e/Makefile` and is executed when `make grammar` is invoked.
 The resulting code is inside the following directories:
 - `test/e2e/pkg/grammar/lexer`,
 - `test/e2e/pkg/grammar/parser`,
 - `test/e2e/pkg/grammar/sppf`,
 - `test/e2e/pkg/grammar/token`.

+DO OVDE SAM STIGAO
 Apart from this auto-generated code, we implemented `GrammarChecker` abstraction which knows how to use the generated parser and lexer to verify whether a specific execution (list of ABCI++ calls logged by the Application while the